-OVW will conduct an online pre-application information session.
-Participation is optional.
-During this session, OVW staff will summarize the program's requirements, review the funding opportunity, and answer questions.
-The webinar will be captioned in English.
-To register and request language assistance contact: OVW.ICJR@usdoj.gov.
-See Key Dates for date(s) and deadline to register.
-A recording will subsequently be available on the OVW website.
+OVW will post a recorded pre-application information session on the OVW website.
+Viewing is optional.
+In this session, OVW staff will summarize the program's requirements, review the funding opportunity, and answer frequently asked questions.
+The session will be captioned in English and Spanish.